c19witness/uk-covid19-inquiry/2022-10-31_module-2/01_Statement_by_Lead_Counsel_to_the_Inquiry.rst

 The request from one of the core participants for yet more detail can be answered, I'm afraid, only in this way: that is as much detail as can sensibly be decided and set out at the moment.

 I then turn to this module.
 The documents setting out the provisional outline of scope for Module 2 has been published and I don't propose to read it out.
-The focus is on the really significant decisions that formed the response to the pandemic: the non-pharmaceutical interventions, the lockdowns, working from home, the reduction of person-to-person contact, social distancing and the use of face coverings.
+The focus is on the really significant decisions that formed the response to the pandemic: the non-pharmaceutical interventions, the lockdowns, working from home, the reduction of person-to-person contact, social distancing and the use of :outline:`face coverings`.

 You intend to investigate how and why the major decisions were made; what factors were taken into account in making those key decisions; what was the scientific and medical evidence upon which those decisions were based; were they the right decisions insofar as we can tell?